Asian Chicken Meatball Soup With Spinach

-Mom’s Chinese Paleo Chicken Meatball Soup with spinach and crunchy colorful vegetables, simmered in Asian ginger chicken broth and all made in one pot!
-These chicken or turkey meatballs add incredible flavor into the soup.
+Mom’s Asian Chicken Meatball Soup with spinach and crunchy colorful vegetables, simmered in Asian ginger chicken broth, and all made in one pot!
+These chicken or turkey meatballs add incredible flavor to the soup.
 They are ridiculously good and easy.
 Everyone will demand you make it again and again!

-I’ve been wanting to make my mom’s Paleo Chicken Meatball Soup with spinach for a long time and for some reason I waited until today to share with you.
+I’ve been wanting to make my mom’s Paleo Chicken Meatball Soup with spinach for a long time and for some reason I waited until today to share it with you.
 They are one of my family’s favorites and you can make either chicken or turkey meatballs.
-But first let me tell you a story how I came to learn about this recipe.
+But first, let me tell you a story about how I came to learn about this recipe.

 I remembered when I was little, one early morning I woke up earlier than anyone else in the family.
-I decided to make myself a fry egg but couldn’t reach the kitchen counter.
-I pulled a little step stool so I could reach the stovetop counter and ever since then I was hooked with everything made over a stove burner.
-I think part of the fun is seeing how food transformed into different color and texture and smell the wonderful aroma coming from the kitchen.
+I decided to make myself a fried egg but couldn’t reach the kitchen counter.
+I pulled a little step stool so I could reach the stovetop counter and ever since then I was hooked to everything made over a stove burner.
+I think part of the fun is seeing how food transformed into different colors and textures and smelling the wonderful aroma coming from the kitchen.

 Mom will first make all the wonderful meatball fillings with finely chopped carrots, scallions, shiitake, and grated ginger to keep the meatballs light and full of nutrition.
-I love seeing how she transforms each meatball into cute little color balls and lines them up like little soldiers one-by-one next to one another. 🙂
+I love seeing how she transforms each meatball into cute little colored balls and lines them up like little soldiers one by one next to one another. 🙂

 Part of the charm (and fun) is seeing the meatballs one-by-one flow to the top of the hot simmering broth.
-I learn the trick from her that when the meatballs flow to the top of the hot broth that means they are cooked through.
-If mom is making a huge batch of meatballs, she would fish them out of the broth after floating to the top with a slotted spoon so they don’t get over cooked.
+I learn the trick from her when the meatballs flow to the top of the hot broth which means they are cooked through.
+If mom is making a huge batch of meatballs, she would fish them out of the broth after floating them to the top with a slotted spoon so they don’t get overcooked.

 Since the meatballs aren’t seared, the delicious flavor from the meat and the veggies melt into the hot ginger-flavored chicken broth and made the soup extra flavorful.
-Usually we use ground pork but you can absolutely use ground chicken or ground turkey just make sure that if you use poultry incorporates half amount of thigh/dark meat and half amount of breast meat to keep the meatballs flavorful and juicy.
+Usually, we use ground pork but you can absolutely use ground chicken or ground turkey just make sure that if you use poultry incorporate half amount of thigh/dark meat and half the amount of breast meat to keep the meatballs flavorful and juicy.

-I hope you had fun reading my childhood story and how I came to learn my mom’s Paleo Chicken Meatball Soup.
-If you are a soup lover like me, also check out my Vietnamese Chicken Tomato Soup, Paleo Hot and Sour Soup, Egg Drop Soup, Instant Pot Chicken Cabbage Soup, Paleo Tantanmen Ramen, and Whole30 Cup Noodles!.
+I hope you had fun reading my childhood story and how I came to learn about my mom’s Paleo Chicken Meatball Soup.
+If you are a soup lover like me, also check out my Vietnamese Chicken Tomato Soup, Paleo Hot and Sour Soup, Egg Drop Soup, Instant Pot Chicken Cabbage Soup, Wintermelon soup with meatballs, Paleo Tantanmen Ramen, and Whole30 Cup Noodles!.
 They are all very very good and each of them tastes different from one another.